 - 1 cup snow peas, halved on a diagonal

-- 1 red bell pepper, seeded and cut into matchstick sized pieces
+- 1 small red bell pepper, seeded and cut into matchstick sized pieces

 - 4 green onions, thinly sliced on a diagonal